Can You Suddenly Develop Lactose Intolerance?

 – conditions such as Cohn’s Disease, Celiac Disease, Irritable Bowel Syndrome/Disease, and Small Intestinal Bacterial Overgrowth

-It may be difficult for you and your doctor to tell if lactose intolerance is causing your symptoms because other conditions create similar gastrointestinal distress.
+It may be difficult for you and your doctor to tell if an inability to digest lactose is causing your symptoms because other conditions create similar gastrointestinal distress.

 In addition, your physician may order a lactose tolerance blood test or a hydrogen breath test.